Preliminary results show Azerbaijani president re-elected as expected - ExBulletin

 Raya Feyziyeva, 73, who was forced to leave Fuzuli after its takeover by Armenian forces and the expulsion of its ethnic Azerbaijani population in 1993, said she was grateful to Aliyev for reconquering her hometown .

 In the village of Agali, in the Zangilan region, another region close to Karabakh that was reconquered from Armenian forces, participation was just as strong.
-Mubariz Farhadov, head of the local polling station located in a newly built school, said he was filled with joy to witness a historic moment when elections were held in our native country for the first time in 30 years.
+Mubariz Farhadov, head of the local polling station located in a newly built school, said he was filled with joy to witness a “historic moment” where “elections are being held in our native country for the first time in 30 years.” .

 There is no limit to the number of terms Aliyev can serve, and there is no real challenge from six other candidates, some of whom have already publicly congratulated him.

-Aliyev's tenure in power has been marked by the introduction of increasingly strict laws that restrict political debate as well as the arrests of opposition figures and independent journalists, particularly in the run-up to the 'presidential election.
+Aliyev's tenure has been marked by the introduction of increasingly strict laws that restrict political debate as well as the arrests of opposition figures and independent journalists, including in the run-up to the presidential election.

 Musavat leader Arif Hajili told The Associated Press that the party would not participate in the elections because they are not democratic.

-Ali Karimli, leader of the Popular Front of Azerbaijan, said calling for early elections without public debate shows that authorities are afraid of political competition.
+Ali Karimli, leader of the Azerbaijan Popular Front party, said calling for early elections without public debate shows that authorities are afraid of political competition.

 |